tchughesiv/aws-loft-2017-container-lab/labs/lab4/chapter4.md

 In this lab we introduce how to orchestrate a multi-container application in OpenShift.

-This lab should be performed on **workstation.example.com** unless otherwise instructed.
+This lab should be performed on **YOUR ASSIGNED AWS VM** unless otherwise instructed.

 Expected completion: 40-60 minutes